cebustama/ALWTTT25/Documentation~/Gig.md

 - **UX: Cards show a preview of expected outcome if played.**
 - **UX: Show “Preferred” or “Disliked” tags on cards when hovering over enemies.
 Enemies pulse when a card they like is being hovered/played.**

-- **)IDEA) One card per musician per turn**.
+- **(IDEA) One card per musician per turn**.
 This would force the player to make important choices regarding the use of certain cards with higher synergies with specific musicians.

-### 🎼 2.
-Song Performance Phase
+### 2. Song Performance Phase
 - The selected song is performed.
 - Card Modifiers are resolved.
 - Audience Enemies receive **Vibe** based on total performance.
 - Band Score increases.
 - Stress is applied depending on musician exertion and difficulty.

-### 😠 3.
-Audience (Enemy) Phase
+### 3. Audience (Enemy) Phase
 - Each enemy activates its behavior from its **Action Pool**:
   - Apply **Stress** to musicians.
   - Inflict **Debuffs** or Status Effects.